Columbus Lions

-The Columbus Lions are a professional indoor football team based in Columbus, Georgia and are a member of the American Indoor Football Alliance.
-The were a founding member of the National Arena League (NAL) for the 2017 season.
+The Columbus Lions are a professional indoor football team based in Columbus, Georgia.

 The Lions were founded in 2006 as an expansion team of the World Indoor Football League (WIFL).
 After the WIFL went under in 2007, the Lions joined the American Indoor Football Association (AIFA) where they played for two seasons.
 When the AIFA broke apart, the Lions joined the Southern Indoor Football League (SIFL).
 The Lions joined the Professional Indoor Football League (PIFL) in 2012 when the Southern Indoor Football League (SIFL) teams split up into two new leagues.
 After the 2015 season, the PIFL broke apart, and the Lions joined American Indoor Football for 2016.

-In their first 12 seasons, the Lions have compiled a regular season record of 100–47 with division championships in 2009, 2011 and 2016.
-They have made six championship appearances: in the 2010 season where they defeated the Louisiana Swashbucklers in President's Cup II, in 2015 when they defeated the Richmond Raiders in PIFL Cup IV, in 2016 where they defeated the West Michigan Ironmen in the AIF Championship game, in 2017 when the Lions lost to the Jacksonville Sharks 21–27 in the inaugural NAL Championship, in 2018 with 66–8 loss to the Carolina Cobras and a 79-62 loss to the Albany Empire in 2021.
+They were a founding member of the National Arena League (NAL) for the 2017 season.
+The then joined the new American Indoor Football Alliance for 2023 before they rejoined American Indoor Football for 2024.
+The Lions rejoined the National Arena League for 2025, then the American Arena League for 2026.

+In their first seventeen seasons, the Lions have won five league championships: in 2010, 2015, 2016, 2023, and 2024.

 History

-Beginnings & Championships
+Initial seasons (2007–2016)

 The Lions were founded in 2006.
-They began play in the short-lived World Indoor Football League in 2007.
+They began play in the short-lived World Indoor Football League (WIFL) in 2007.
 The Lions' inaugural game on February 26, 2007, was marred by tragedy when opposing defensive back Javon Camon of the Daytona Beach Thunder was killed after a hard but clean hit by Lions fullback Cedric Ware during the fourth quarter.

-For the Lions' impressive inaugural season, head coach Jason Gibson won the league's inaugural Coach of the Year Award.
+The Lions finished with the best regular season record, but lost the championship to the Augusta Colts.
+For the Lions' inaugural season, head coach Jason Gibson won the league's Coach of the Year Award.

-The WIFL collapsed after the season and the Lions moved to the American Indoor Football Association where they played two seasons in 2008 and 2009.
-They would then join the Southern Indoor Football League and play from 2010 to 2011 before the SIFL split into two separate league with the Lions going to the Professional Indoor Football League in 2012.
+The WIFL collapsed after the season and the Lions moved to the American Indoor Football Association (AIFA) where they played two seasons in 2008 and 2009, winning their division in 2009.
+They would then join the Southern Indoor Football League (SIFL) and play from 2010 to 2011.
+They won the SIFL championship in 2010 defeating the Louisiana Swashbucklers in President's Cup II,.
+The SIFL split into two separate leagues before the 2012 season, with the Lions going to the Professional Indoor Football League (PIFL).
+In 2015, they defeated the Richmond Raiders in PIFL Cup IV.

-Following the Lions' 2015 PIFL Cup IV Championship, the Lions moved back to American Indoor Football.

-The Lions move to the AIF proved to be fruitful for the Lions, and they completed the regular season 8-0 and won the 2016 AIF Championship with a perfect record.
+Following the Lions' 2015 championship, the Lions moved back to American Indoor Football (AIF), formerly the AIFA, for the 2016 season.
+The Lions completed the regular season 8–0 and won the 2016 AIF Championship over the West Michigan Ironmen.
 One week after winning the championship, the Lions announced they were leaving the AIF for the 2017 season.